 “Once you go tahini, you’ll never go back,” Eden Grinshpan declared.
-Grinshpan has hosted Top Chef Canada since 2017, ran a restaurant in New York’s trendy Nolita district for two years, published her first cookbook in 2020, and has run her own social media brand and cooking channel, Eden Eats, for over a decade.
+Grinshpan has hosted Top Chef Canada since 2017, ran a restaurant in New York’s trendy Nolita district for one year, published her first cookbook in 2020, and has run her own social media brand and cooking channel, Eden Eats, for over a decade.
 Grinshpan’s newest venture, her second cookbook Tahini Baby, coming in April 2025, celebrates this versatile and vibrant condiment that can change the way you look at your protein intake.

 Besides protein, tahini is also a superfood, with anti-inflammatory and antioxidant qualities.
-For the uninitiated, tahini (you might hear Hebrew or Arabic speakers say “tahin-uh” with a guttural ch) is a paste made from ground sesame seeds.
-You then soak the seeds in water, then crush them to separate out the hard bra.
-The result is a flavorful, rich condiment.
+Tahini (you might hear Hebrew or Arabic speakers say “tahin-uh” with a guttural ch) is a paste of ground sesame seeds.
+Look for ones made from high-quality sesame seeds that have been soaked, hulled, toasted, then ground in small batches.The result is a flavorful, rich condiment.
 It’s a key ingredient in hummus and shows up as a side with lemon juice, garlic, and salt at most tables in the Levant.
 In advance of Tahini Baby’s 2025 release, Grinshpan shared some of her tahini strategies and cooking philosophy with TABLE.

 Eden Grinshpan Shares Her Tahini Tips from Tahini Baby